 OptiVLM Vault Balance Licensing

 To create your license, NCR Cash Management will need a few pieces of information about your environment.
 These can be found by attempting to log into OptiVLM Vault Balance.
 Send this to your NCR Cash Management representative.

-The message will look something like the following:
+The following is an example of what the message might look like:

 License not available: